-The Charter School leases computer equipment and a copier under operating leases.
-The computer lease expires in 2014; the copier lease in 2013.
-These leased assets and the related commitments are not reported on the Charter School's statement of net assets.
+The Collegiate High School leases computer equipment and a copier under operating leases.
+The computer leases expire in 2014, with the final payment made in fiscal year 2013.
+The copier lease expires in 2018.
+These leased assets and the related commitments are not reported on the Collegiate High School's statement of net position.
 Operating lease payments are recorded as expenses when paid or incurred.
 Future minimum lease commitments for noncancelable operating leases are as follows: